ORCA Card & Ferry Pass Subsidies

 - A Card does not expire unless it is inactive for two years.

 - Students may, if they choose, purchase monthly unlimited ride passes with the fund available on their E-Purse ORCA card.
-To do so, simply take your card to Westlake Station or the Jackson St offices of KC Metro.
+To do so, simply take your card to the 201 South Jackson St offices of KC Metro.
 See here for options: ORCA rates

 Student Ferry Pass Subsidies